seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     -   Performing the raster calculations to identify forest change.

     -   Outputting the final calculated area in hectares.
--   **Run the Script**: Execute the entire R Markdown file.
+-   Run the Script: Execute the entire R Markdown file.
 You can do this by clicking the “Run All Chunks” button in RStudio or by using the `knitr` function.
 The script will process the spatial data and display the final result in the console.

 The script’s output will display a single, final calculated value in hectares.
-Compare this result to the figure reported in **Table 16 of the TMR**.
+Compare this result to the figure reported in Table 16 of the TMR.
 They should match exactly.

--   **If the results match**: You have successfully demonstrated **data reproducibility**.
+-   If the results match: You have successfully demonstrated data reproducibility.
 The combination of the version-controlled data and script in this repository has produced the same result as the official submission.
     This is a critical success for any audit.

--   **If the results do not match**: This is a key learning opportunity.
+-   If the results do not match: This is a key learning opportunity.
 It shows how even small discrepancies, a different software version, a missing package, or an altered data file, can lead to different results.
 This is a common and serious finding in a verification audit, and it underscores the need for rigorous version control and a robust QA/QC process.